KESHARINANDANPRATAP/Sudoku-In-C/sudoku-master/README.md

-This is a fairly simple Sudoku solver written in C. An exercise in bactracking I did back in 2005 to cheat in a contest of a newspaper.
-They published a daily Sudoku, and you had to send the solution to win something I have forgotten.
-Come on, who wants to solve a Sudoku when you can solve them all, uh?

 The backtracking loop is compact, it is kind of generic to many backtracking problems I believe.

 There is a matrix that stores the numbers, and there are redundant structures for rows, columns, and the nine sub-squares that maintain bit masks.
 They allow the program to check stuff using bitwise operators, which proved to be a fast approach compared to other options.